-- (1) Development review includes Subdivision and Site Plan review, and certain changes of use and other procedures as outlined in Subsection 5.2.9.B(2) (Development Activities Subject to Development Review).

-(2) All time frames for Development Review expressed in this Subsection are minimums.
+- (1) Development review includes Subdivision and Site Plan review, and certain changes of use and other procedures as outlined in Subsection 5.2.9.B(2).
+All time frames for Development Review expressed in this Subsection are minimums.
 The Town's staff and reviewing entities shall make every effort to conduct reviews as expeditiously as possible.